 Proper separate collection of mercury containing devices is a way to reduce emissions, but is challenging and costly, especially for devices where discarding is not very regular (e.g. as a result of a long life-time) and where devices are geographically widely spread.
 Promoting and organising collection is very dependant on priorities in individual Member States (Lassen et al., 2008).
-As a rough figure, collection efficiencies of mercury in measuring devices in accordance with requirements set out in the hazardous waste legislation are estimated to be as low as approximately 20%.
-Collection efficiencies above 50% should in general not be expected (Lassen et al., 2008).
+As a rough figure, collection several applications like other thermometers, barometers and lamps (pers. comm.).
+For (amongst others) the following reasons it is very difficult to obtain good information on rates of separate collection of mercury measuring devices.